seth/rebar_lock_deps_plugin/README.md

 file where the dependencies are locked to the versions available locally (the current state of the project).

-The lock_deps command goes through each directory in your deps dir and calls `git rev-parse HEAD` to determine the currently checked out version.
+The lock-deps command goes through each directory in your deps dir and calls `git rev-parse HEAD` to determine the currently checked out version.
 It also extracts the dependency specs (the `deps` key) from the rebar.config files inside each directory in deps (non-recursively)